cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Meta description
 ================

-The meta description of the product.
+The meta description of the product, which can contain up to 255 symbols; used for SEO purposes.

 .. important::